-All requirements of the Medicaid statute not expressly waived will be applicable to those individuals who are made eligible for services solely by virtue of the demonstration project, except those requirements specified below:
+The following requirements of the demonstration will be applicable to those beneficiaries who are made eligible for services solely by virtue of the demonstration project, except those requirements specified below:

 1. Reasonable Promptness (enrollment limit) Section 1902(a)(8)

 To enable the state to maintain enrollment up to the designated enrollment limit for the WMHSP population.
 No waiver of reasonable promptness is authorized for the ABD population receiving dental services through this demonstration.